Minister: Ukraine aims to develop air-to-air combat drones

 Ukrainian authorities have never formally acknowledged carrying out such drone strikes, but they have made cryptic allusions to how Russia might expect retaliation for its war in Ukraine, including within Russian territory.

-Ukraine is carrying out research and development on drones that could fight and down other drones, Federov said.
+Ukraine is carrying out research and development on drones that could fight and down other drones, Fedorov said.
 Russia has used Iranian-made Shahed drones for its airstrikes in Ukrainian territory in recent weeks, in addition to rocket, cruise missile and artillery attacks.

 “I can say already that the situation regarding drones will change drastically in February or March,” he said.

-Federov sat for an interview in his bright and modern office.
+Fedorov sat for an interview in his bright and modern office.
 Located inside a staid ministry building, the room contained a vinyl record player, history books stacked on shelves and a treadmill.

 The minister highlighted the importance of mobile communications for both civilian and military purposes during the war and said the most challenging places to maintain service have been in the Donetsk, Zaporizhzhia, Odesa and Kyiv regions in the center and east of the country.

-Note: This version has been corrected to show the transliteration of minister’s surname is Fedorov, not Federov.